simsoll/frontend-second-assignment/handover/handover.md

 Both the profile and administration pages are using the same Gestalt principles as mentioned above, as they are just compositions of square sets, artworks and buttons, which already has been discussed.
 The only things remaining are the form elements on the user administration page, sign up page and login page, which are not interesting in this discussing.

 # Technical Considerations
-* Semantic HTML
-* Browser compatibility
-* Validation of HTML and CSS

 The front-end part of the website is build using the JavaScript framework AngularJS together with the CSS framework Bootstrap, both helping speeding up the development process on the SQUARES prototype.

 NodeJS is used as a simple back-end web server, where user information, square sets and artworks are stored.
 There is no real database behind the SQUARES prototype, as data is stored in back-end services, which are reset whenever the web server is restarted.
 However, having these back-end services simplified many of the application workflows as no data needs to be stored in the front-end - user information, square sets and artworks are just retrieved from the back-end using HTTP GET request whenever needed.

 Besides a standard CSS reset style sheet the styling is developed using Sass.
 The Sass files are complied to CSS files using a Gulp task with a watch on all the Sass files recompiling when any changes are made to the Sass files.

 ## Frameworks
 As mentioned above the SQUARES prototype uses both a CSS framework and a JavaScript framework to simplify some of the development tasks thereby greatly shortening the development time.
 Bootstrap and AngularJS has been taught during the course, so these frameworks has been used developing the SQUARES prototype.